DUNE/p3s/README.md

 * **promptproc** - the core of p3s - the workflow managment and monitoring server

-* **configuration** - to set a few environment variables for convenience
+* **clients** - an assortment of clients for creation and manipulation of the objects residing in the server, mostly tailored to support a specific class of objects (job, pilot etc).

-* **clients** - an assortment of clients for creation and manipulation of the objects residing in the server, mostly tailored to support a specific class.
+* **configuration** - to set a few environment variables for convenience, essentially a vocabulary of environment variables which both the client and the server attempt to read at run time (and will assume default values if these are not found).

 Other directories not critical for the system functionality: